LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 The paper mandates that the lifetime of any `system_context` to fully be contained the lifetime of `main()`.

-During the design of this paper the authors considered a more relaxed model: allow the `system_context` to be created before `main()` (as part of static initialization), but still mandate that all access to cease before the end of `main()`; this model is somehow similar to the Intel TBB model.
+During the design of this paper the authors considered a more relaxed model: allow the `system_context` to be created before `main()` (as part of static initialization), but still mandate that all access to cease before the end of `main()`; this model is somehow similar to the Intel Threading building blocks (oneTBB) model.
 While the relaxed model can prove sometime useful, we considered it to be a dangerous path, for the following reasons:
 * The scope of `system_context` should be deterministic with respect to global static objects and main; this allows people to reason about the application.
 * We want to guarantee the access to static objects to all the work spawned on `system_context`.
 * A global static constructor may add work on the `system_context`, thus, it may block on the completion of that work anytime until destruction; this would imply possibly blocking the termination of the program, after `main()` is complete.